 By declaring an emergency, state agencies may make necessary emergency purchases or hires; small businesses are able to apply for low-interest federal loans; and certain restrictions are temporarily lifted on hospitals and other health care providers in order to treat patients effectively.

-Gov. Stitt said he wil continue to pray for all Oklahomans.
+Gov. Stitt said he will continue to pray for all Oklahomans.
 He said we will get through this together as Oklahoma because we take care of our neighbors.
 To watch Gov. Stitt's address to the state on Sunday evening, click here.

 « Back to News